radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 ### Inspecting and Interpreting FastQC Output

-Now lets spend a moment looking at the results from `punc_JFT773_R1__fastqc.html` from the Anolis data.
+Now lets spend a moment looking at the results from `punc_JFT773_R1__fastqc.html`, one of the Anolis samples.
 Opening up this html file, on the left you'll see a summary of all the results, which highlights areas FastQC indicates may be worth further examination.
 We will only look at a few of these.

 ![png](01_setup_qc_files/anolis-fastq-main.png)